-- a) Development within Midtown Oakville shall be required to implement stormwater management techniques in accordance with the policies of this Plan and the recommendations of the following studies and any other subsequent studies or updates: - Lower Morrison and Lower Wedgewood (LMLW) Creeks Flood Mitigation Study Report 2024 - Flood Mitigation Opportunities Study for Lower Morrison and Wedgewood Creek Systems; - The town's Consolidate Linear Infrastructure Environmental Compliance Approval number 314-S701; - Stormwater Master Plan, 2019; and. - Midtown Oakville Class Environmental Assessment, 2014. - b) To mitigate stormwater impacts, onsite landscape amenity space, parks and open space areas should incorporate green infrastructure that enhances the ecological function of the area, and supports stormwater management, including low impact development and subsurface stormwater facilities where appropriate.
+- a) Development within Midtown Oakville shall be required to implement stormwater management techniques in accordance with the policies of this Plan and the recommendations of the following studies and any other subsequent studies or updates: - Lower Morrison and Lower Wedgewood (LMLW) Creeks Flood Mitigation Study Report 2024 - Flood Mitigation Opportunities Study for Lower Morrison and Wedgewood Creek Systems; - The town's Consolidate Linear Infrastructure Environmental Compliance Approval number 314-S701; - Stormwater Master Plan, 2019; and, - Midtown Oakville Class Environmental Assessment, 2014. - b) To mitigate stormwater impacts, onsite landscape amenity space, parks and open space areas should, and where required by by-law shall, incorporate green infrastructure that enhances the ecological function of the area, and supports stormwater management, including low impact development and subsurface stormwater facilities, where appropriate.